benfc1993/Js-skills/README.md

 # Js-skills

 Open up main.js and complete the two tasks
-One is for the menu and one is some data processing
+One is for the menu and the other is some data processing